-What’s important is that you use the data, in whatever form makes most sense to you, to fuel your drive to achieve your goals.
+What’s important is that you use the data, in whatever form makes the most sense to you, to fuel your drive to achieve your goals.
 If you’re not meeting some of your milestones, check in with yourself to find out why.
 It could be that your benchmarks were simply unrealistic (i.e. you set the waypoints on your road trip too far apart) or that you weren’t equipped to achieve them in the first place (i.e. you didn’t budget enough gas money to get to the next stop).
 In business, you’ll want to think in the same terms.
 Did I give myself and my team what they needed to get where I wanted them to go?
 Is where I wanted us to be by now something we could have realistically achieved?

-@@The numbers themselves aren't what's really important.@@
+The numbers themselves aren't what's really important.

-You’ll have to be willing to be honest with yourself if the answers to both those questions is yes and you’re still not where you wanted to be.
+You’ll have to be willing to be honest with yourself if the answers to both those questions are yes and you’re still not where you wanted to be.
 It’s humbling but you’ve got to do it.
 Be open to discussing where things got off track, take the time to discover why and then make the proper adjustments.
 It’s ok if you’ve found yourself at the dead end of a dirt road.
 Just turn around and head back to the freeway.